bsantiago25/OOPProduction/README.md

 to run it.
 This project does use JDK11 and H2 for the database to run however so make sure you have all that.

 ## Built With
-Intellij IDEA 2020
+Intellij IDEA 2020<br />
-Gluon Scenebuilder
+Gluon Scenebuilder<br />
+H2 Database

 ## Contributing
+Contribution is greatly appreciated and if there is ways on improving my project, try it and let me know.

 ## Author
+Brandon Santiago

 ## License